 - Measure your sleeve length: Hold the tape measure at the nape of your neck.
 Follow the line of your arm down to your wrist.
 Add one inch and round up to the nearest sleeve size.

-- Find your chest measurement: Place the tape measure around your chest, just under your armpits.
+- Find your chest measurement: Place the tape measure around the fullest part of your chest, just under your armpits.
 Add an extra inch for movement.

-- Measure your waist: Place the tape measure around the narrowest part of your waist.
+- Measure your waist: Place the tape measure around the narrowest part of your waist, right above your belly button.
 Add a half-inch for comfort.

 Once you have these measurements in hand, it is easier to know which size shirt you can purchase off the rack.
 From here, it is simple to convert these numbers into alpha sizing.